 Millions of people today cannot access medicine when they need to.
-This can be due to high prices, to empty pharmacy shelves, or other factors.
+This can be due to price, empty pharmacy shelves or other factors.
 Find out more about the situation and how the Index stimulates pharmaceutical companies to help turn it around.

 How can progress in access to medicine be sustained?

 The constitution of the World Health Organization (WHO) asserts that all people have the right to the highest attainable standard of health, yet access to medicine continues to be out of reach for an estimated two billion people.
+Further, about 100 million people are pushed into extreme poverty because they have to pay for healthcare.
 New and complex health challenges continue to emerge, demanding sustained commitment and deeper cooperation across the ecosystem of global health stakeholders, as well as wider adoption of proven solutions.

 A healthcare worker in Ghana uses Novartis' telemedicine platform during a consultation with a young mother.